lukaszkups/lukaszkups-old/content/blog/0011_the_perfect_browser.md

 ---
 kind: article
-created_at: 16 February 2015
+created_at: 21 February 2015
 title: The perfect browser
-tags: ['draft']
+tags: ['blog']
 ---

 #The perfect browser

 ##I wrote this post after getting inspired by [this article on Gizmodo](http://gizmodo.com/fuck-it-im-going-back-to-firefox-1685425815)

-These days net users have tought life.
+These days even casual net users have tought life.
 We need at least i-series processor, couple gigabytes of ram and pretty fast DSL (or LTE) connection to just **BROWSE THE WEB**.

 Yes, I've name it - to just surf around the regular internet user has to acquire hardware that exceeds couple times the one that has sent human to the moon - I think we've gone somewhere terribly wrong.